LukeTL/AWS_Ad_Dynamic_BGP_VPN/README.md

 # AWS - Advanced Dynamic, BGP Based, Highly-Available VPN (AWS & Simulated On-premises)

+Insert Finished Architecture Here -> <-

-This project is the implemetation of a Dynamic BGP Based, Highly-Available Site-To-Site VPN on a simulated Hybrid AWS and On-premise environment
+This project is the implemetation of a Dynamic BGP Based, Highly-Available Site-To-Site VPN on a simulated Hybrid AWS and On-premise environment (Insert Reference Later)

 The simulated AWS environment consists of